alapisco/IoT_AWS_Environment_Monitor/README.md

 - The read_monitoring_device folder contains the application that reads the sensors , logs data and communicates with AWS

+- The sensors_lib folder contains a Java library coded for this project that reads analog and digital data from the sensots and converts it to a known measure unit

 - The update_AWS_device folder contains a javascript application that uses the official aws-iot-device-sdk for the raspberry to communicate with AWS